phaethonp/phaethonp/readme.md

 An integrated solution that proactively identifies and surfaces relevant content from the project's data pool and provides recommendations to all parties involved. <br>
 The solution will enable us to connect the myriad parties involved in the property development markets via streamlined information sharing, and assembly fragmented procedures into a factory-like assembly line.
 Such a system would allow for the delivery of services to markets such as:

-:small_blue_diamond: Property Management Services to homeowner markets
+:small_blue_diamond: Property Management Services to homeowner markets<br>
-:small_blue_diamond: Contract Management Services to industry professional
+:small_blue_diamond: Contract Management Services to industry professional<br>
-:small_blue_diamond: A new type of Micro-City: Because our platform streamlines the development process, is making it possible to bring mid-scale projects to life in a fraction of the traditional timeframe
+:small_blue_diamond: A new type of Micro-City: Because our platform streamlines the development process, is making it possible to bring mid-scale projects to life in a fraction of the traditional timeframe <br>
-:small_blue_diamond:Investment Attraction: The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.
+:small_blue_diamond:Investment Attraction: The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.<br>

 <p align="center">
   :large_blue_circle: